Sandwich, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 243.8 sqkm, of which 235.4 sqkm are land and 8.5 sqkm are water, comprising 3.47% of the town.
 Sandwich is drained to the east by the Bearcamp and Cold rivers, to the northwest by the Beebe River, to the southwest by Squam Lake, and to the south by the Red Hill River.
 The Bearcamp and Cold rivers are part of the Saco River watershed, draining east into Maine, while the remainder of the town is part of the Merrimack River watershed, draining south to Massachusetts.

-Mount Israel, elevation 2630 ft above sea level, is at the center.
+The White Mountain National Forest occupies the northwestern quadrant of the town, as well as a strip of land along the town's northern border.
+Mount Israel, elevation 2630 ft above sea level, is within the national forest close to the geographic center of the town.
 Part of the Squam Mountains is in the west.
 Part of the Sandwich Range is in the north, including the 3993 ft Sandwich Mountain (also known as Sandwich Dome), the highest point in town as well as in Carroll County.

 The primary settlement in the town is Center Sandwich.
 Other villages include Sandwich, North Sandwich, and Whiteface.